srstevenson/chatclerk/README.md

 chatclerk converts LLM chat exports to directories of Markdown files.
-It supports [ChatGPT], [Claude], and [Grok] exports, and preserves conversation structure, metadata, and associated assets such as generated images, artifacts, and file attachments.
+It supports [ChatGPT], [Claude], and [Grok] exports, and preserves conversation structure, metadata, and associated assets such as generated images, artefacts, and file attachments.

 It allows you to archive conversations from LLM services to storage under your